How to Deal When Your Patient Is Inappropriate for Therapy Services

 This should only happen if your team leader is forcefully placing the patient on therapy caseload despite your argument.
 If you feel that your patient is still inappropriate for therapy and that your boss is making you take on the patient for insurance reasons, verbalize or write down your legal standpoint.
 Although you are advocating for your patient’s health, you must also remember that your license is on the line if you cause any harm!

-While this is a very difficult situation, you should not feel forced by your company to commit unethical practice when your patient is inappropriate for occupational therapy.
+While this is a very difficult situation for any therapist, you should not feel forced by your company to commit unethical practice when your patient is inappropriate for occupational therapy services.

 Remember that you don’t have to do it alone.
-Find other OTs you can trust and raise serious concerns to the regulatory board.
+Find other OTs you can trust and don’t be afraid to raise your concerns to your state’s regulatory board.
 It is the best thing you can do for yourself, your profession, and above all else, the patient.